-S.No.
-Key Audit Matter How the matter was addressed in our audit which should be supplemented by a Bank's subjective evaluation of credit worthiness of customers.
-The determination of provision, therefore, involves use of management's judgement, on a case-to-case basis, taking into account factors such as the economic and business conditions, borrowers' repayment behaviors and realizability of collateral held by the Bank.
-Because of the high degree of estimation uncertainty and complexity involved in the calculation of ECL we considered the area of ECL as a key audit matter.
-Ensuring relevance and completeness of the key inputs into the ECL calculations with their respective sub-ledgers and general ledgers.
+How the matter was addressed in our audit Ensuring relevance and completeness of the key inputs into the ECL calculations with their respective sub-ledgers and general ledgers.
 Performing testing on sample basis over key inputs into the ECL calculations with their respective source documents.
 Performing sensitivity analysis on the key assumption, that is probability weighted economic scenarios, to assess reasonableness and the risk of biasness by changing weights assigned to each economic scenario.
-In accordance with the PR, we sampled at least sixty percent of the total Islamic and financing assets outstanding exposure and performed credit reviews through the following substantive procedures: verifying repayments of Islamic financing / profit installments and checked that nonperforming Islamic Financing and related assets have been correctly classified and categorized based on the number of days overdue; examining watch list accounts and, based on review of the individual facts and circumstances, discussions with management and our assessment of financial conditions of the borrowers, formed a judgement as to whether classification of these accounts as performing Islamic financing was appropriate; and assessing the accuracy of specific provision made against non-performing Islamic financing suppropriate; and
+In accordance with the PR, we sampled at least sixty percent of the total Islamic and financing assets outstanding exposure and performed credit reviews through the following substantive procedures: - verifying repayments of Islamic financing / profit installments and checked that non-performing Islamic Financing and related assets have been correctly classified and categorized based on the number of days overdue; - examining watch list accounts and, based on review of the individual facts and circumstances, discussions with management and our assessment of financial conditions of the borrowers, formed a judgement as to whether classification of these accounts as performing was appropriate; and - assessing the accuracy of specific provision made against non-performing Islamic financing and related assets in accordance with the criteria prescribed under the PRs by performing recalculation.
+Assessing the appropriateness of ECL

 S.No.
-Key Audit Matter How the matter was addressed in our audit PR to ensure that an amount which is higher of the ECL and PR requirements is appropriately recognized for these stage 3 customers pursuant to the requirement of application instructions of IFRS 9.
-Evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities.
+Key Audit Matter How the matter was addressed in our audit PR to ensure that an amount which is higher of the ECL and PR requirements is appropriately recognized for these stage 3 customers pursuant to the requirement of application instructions of IFRS 9. • Evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities.